abasith/sample_app/README.md

  - [Recognize Custom Celebrities](https://github.com/darwaishx/celebrity-recognition/tree/master/2-recognize-custom-celebrities)

 ## Deploy Solution
 In this section we will deploy the solution using CloudFormation template.
-This CloudFormation template will perform following actions:

-- Create and deploy REST APIs using AWS API Gateway.
-It will provide public endpoints to accept request from Client.
-- Create Lambda function to interface with AWS Rekognition to recognize mainstream and custom celebrities.
-- Create a S3 bucket, copy required files to host HTML based client to test this solution.
+This CloudFormation template will create required resources for this solution including Lambda functions, API Gateway endpoint and a HTML based client to test the solution.

 1. Click on **Launch Stack** button below to launch CloudFormation template in US East AWS region.